If you need assistance with a federal agency like the State Department, VA, or Social Security - please contact me.… https://t.co/fJWswAuWmP

 Small Business Administration disaster assistance:

-Small businesses in all counties throughout Southwest Washington may now apply for disaster assistance loans by going here
+Small businesses in all counties throughout Southwest Washington MAY NOW APPLY HERE for disaster assistance loans.
+You can also access Frequently Asked Questions and Resources.

 U.S. Department of Labor's Wage and Hour Division information: